Tag: book-reviews

 • Kingdoms of the Radio: Don’t Poke the Bear (Pt.
 2) [ficção]

-Watching Cole from the corner of the dimly lit room through all the hash smoke, cigarette haze, and bullshit, sat a raven-haired 17-year-old with the unlikely appellation, Raenbeaux Starr.
+Watching Cole from the corner of the dimly lit room through all the hash smoke, cigarette haze, and hip-deep bullshit, sat a raven-haired, hippie girl with the unlikely appellation, Raenbeaux Starr.
 Blessed with an unerring sixth sense for trouble, Rosenda watched the girl watch from the opposite side of the room.

-“As soon as we drove up to the booth and the Mountie was giving Chalky the treatment, you know, ‘Where are you going in Canada?
-How long do you plan to stay?
+“As soon as we drove up to the booth and the Mountie was giving Chalk the treatment, you know, ‘Where are you going in Canada?
+How long do you plan to stay?’
 All of that—our fucking bass player lost his hold on reality.
 He lunged up between the front seats and starting raving and growling, “I’m a monster!”

 Caught up in pantomiming his story, Cole was oblivious to the girl staring a hole into the side of his face.